 The Trucking Alliance Board of Directors

-The board of directors set all policy and objectives, based on recommendations of its Advisory Group.
-The Alliance does not employ any personnel, but contracts with professionals to implement the group's legislative and regulatory goals.
+The board of directors sets all policy and objectives, based on recommendations of its Advisory Group.
+The Alliance does not employ personnel but relies on its corporate affiliates to provide analysis and knowledge of issues and to formulate policies.
+The Alliance contracts professionals to implement media relations and advocacy.

 Steve Williams - President

 Chairman and CEO

 Kevin Knight - Vice President

 Dupre´ Logistics, LLC